 OmniFaces – @OmniFaces

 OmniFaces is a utility library for JSF 2 that focusses on utilities that ease everyday tasks with the standard JSF API.
 OmniFaces is a response to frequently recurring problems encountered during ages of professional JSF development and from questions being asked on Stack Overflow.

 Dmitry Kornilov – @m0mus

 Dmitry has over 20 years of experience in design and implementation of complex software systems, defining systems architecture, team leading and project management.
-He has worked as project leader of EclipseLink and Yasson, and as spec lead of JSON-P and JSON-B specifications.
+He has worked as project leader of EclipseLink and Yasson and as spec lead of JSON-P and JSON-B specifications.

 Steve Millidge – @l33tj4v4

 Steve is the Founder and Director of Payara and C2B2 Consulting.
-Having used Java extensively since pre1.0, Steve has over 15 years’ experience as a field based Professional Service Consultant along with extensive knowledge of Java middleware.
+Having used Java extensively since pre1.0, Steve has over 15 years’ experience as a field-based Professional Service Consultant along with extensive knowledge of Java middleware.

-Microprofile – @MicroProfileIO
+MicroProfile – @MicroProfileIO

 MicroProfile is a baseline platform definition that optimizes Enterprise Java for a microservices architecture and delivers application portability across multiple MicroProfile runtimes.
-The initially planned baseline is JAX-RS + CDI + JSON-P, with the intent of community having an active role in the MicroProfile definition and roadmap.
+The initially planned baseline is JAX-RS + CDI + JSON-P, with the intent of the community having an active role in the MicroProfile definition and roadmap.

 Sebastian Daschner – @DaschnerS